 Professional trampolines are intended to be more powerful and more durable compared to normal trampolines.
 Generally, the elasticity of these trampolines is situated all throughout the springs as they require more rigidity and firmness.
 Professional trampolines come only in one shape – as rectangular trampolines!

-• A majority of the parts of a professional trampoline is made up of steel.
-In spite of its weight, these trampolines are easy to move from one place to the other.
+• Professional trampolines, in spite of their size, are easy to move from one place to the other.

-• This is normally used by sport professionals and in some situations, by normal individuals who may be using it for exercise.
+• They are usually used by professionals/semi-pro’s for additional training, and in some situations, by aspired individuals who may use it for exercise.

-• Their fabrics are specially developed and made sturdier than normal trampolines but are still considerably lightweight that allows for easy transport.
+• Their fabrics are specially developed and made sturdier than regular backyard trampolines but are still considerably lightweight allowing easy transport.

 • The average base size of this type of trampoline is 14 – 17 feet.

-• All these features, especially the springs, are what allow the user to bounce much higher.
+• All these features, especially the springs, which are considerably longer on pro-products, are what allow them to bounce much higher.

-Trampolines for professional use are expected to cost more than your normal trampolines.
-The price is reasonably high, as this has top quality that a lot of professional athletes rely on, especially in cases where this is to be used for business or in competition.
-These are used in various sports to condition the athletes in sports like cross training and skiing.
+Trampolines for professional use are expected to cost more than normal backyard ones and this price is reasonable – features top quality that a lot of professional athletes rely on, especially in cases where this is used for business or in competition.

-This is interesting question but unfortunately there is no unique answer.
+This is an interesting question but unfortunately, there is no unique answer.
 But we can tell you this:

-- always read trampoline user manual as it will help you get started with your trampoline training, if nothing more, you will learn some basic moves to start with!
+- always read the trampoline user manual as it’ll help you get started with training, if nothing more, you’ll learn some basic moves to start with!

-- check trampoline mat for cuts or tearing before every jumping session,
+- check mat for cuts or tearing before every jumping session,

-- check if trampoline springs are firmly attached to frames and mat,
+- check if springs are firmly attached to frames and mat,

 - DO NOT over-estimate your abilities.
 Learn to bounce properly before performing any tricks,

-- DO NOT let children inside trampoline without supervision.
+- DO NOT let children inside the trampoline without supervision.
 Trampoline is not a kindergarten,

-- If neighbors kids will come to play any trampoline games, explain them how to act on trampoline.
-Rules must be known!
+- If neighbor’s kids come over to play any trampoline games, talk to them about the rules!